May 19th, 1536

 The nineteenth of May, 1536, a perfect spring day.
 The sky blue and the weather warm, birds sing their courting songs and flowers bloom.
 But the sweet fragrance of budding flowers compete with another sweet but sickly smell: the smell of blood and corrupting flesh.

 The king’s executioner has been very busy of late.
 Only two days before, Henry Norris, William Brereton and Francis Weston took turns to bare their necks for him.
 His work not finished, he then flexed his muscles and swung his axe for George Boleyn, brother of the woman now making ready to meet her doom.
-Boleyn spoke his final words to the crowd come to witness his death.
+Boleyn spoke his last words to the crowd come to witness his death.
 Some wept when they heard him say:

 “Trust in God and not in the vanities of the world; for if I had so done I think I would not have found myself here before you condemned to die.”

 George Boleyn died bravely.
-But then so did all the men convicted with the queen.
+But then, so did all the men convicted with the queen.
 Today, many in the crowd wondered if it would be likewise with Boleyn’s sister.
 When she first arrived at the Tower, after her arrest, her courage had deserted her.
 But not for long.
 Her bravery at her trial had impressed even those who hated her.

 No one, not even the man who signed her death warrant, was ever sure of what this woman would do.
 Some wondered if this was indeed the crux of the matter, and if it was this uncertainty that had brought her and those others close to her to this dreadful, bloody end.